Kongduino/rak11300_MP/README.md

 Micropython environment for the RAK11300 (rp2040).

 There's a [recent compile for RAK11300](https://github.com/mrpackethead/rak11300_micropython) by [user mrpackethead](https://github.com/mrpackethead/).
 Install this.
 After which, download / clone this repo and upload the files with Thonny (or ampy).
 The sensors are by default RAK's.
-Their I2C address can differ than the standard. *Caveat usor...* Here's an up-to-date list, fomr the `i2c_scan.py` file:
+Their I2C address can differ than the standard. *Caveat usor...* Here's an up-to-date list, from the `i2c_scan.py` file:

 ```python
 knownDevices = {